When to Surrender in Blackjack?

 • Not Universally Available: One of the primary limitations is that surrender is not offered at all blackjack tables.
 Many casinos, especially brick-and-mortar ones, do not include the surrender option in their standard rules.

 • Game Variants: Even in casinos that do offer surrender, it may only be available in specific variants of blackjack.
-For example, it might be available in multi-deck games but not in single-deck games, or in American blackjack but not in European blackjack.
+For example, it might be available in multi-deck games but not in single-deck games, or American blackjack but not in European blackjack.

 Timing Constraints